 We may also make changes for reasons not set out here.

 If we add a new term or change an existing term in these Terms and Conditions, we will take reasonable steps to provide you with appropriate notice, including via our website.
 You will be deemed to accept and agree to the changes if you continue to use the Services after the publication of any changes.
-We will treat you continuing to use our Services as you agreeing to the changes, but you can cancel your eToro account with us at any time.
+We will treat you continuing to use our Services as you agreeing to the changes, but you can cancel your etoro account with us at any time.

 There might be times when we don't tell you about a change to these Terms and Conditions, for example, if a change does not disadvantage you.